david-pfx/AndlKnime/readme.md

 Using these nodes allows you to perform SQL-like operations on a wide variety of data sources, such as CSV files or data retrieved online.

+For more about the Relational Algebra see here: <https://en.wikipedia.org/wiki/Relational_algebra>.
+The set of nodes is currently:

+* Selection (as a Boolean expression)
+* Projection
+* Join (and semijoin, antijoin)
+* Rename
+* Union (and Minus, Intersection, Difference)
+* New Value (as a JEXL expression)

+For more about JEXL see here: <http://commons.apache.org/proper/commons-jexl/>.

 Sample workflows are included to demonstrate these capabilities.

 ## FIRST DO THIS

-The binary release includes a JAR file.
+The release includes a JAR file plugin and a ZIP archive of sample nodes.
-Put this in your Knime installation dropins folder.
+Put the JAR in your Knime installation dropins folder.
+Unzip the samples into your Knime runtime workspace.
+Then start or restart Knime.

 A set of Andl nodes will appear in your node repository.

-The binary release also includes a ZIP archived of sample nodes.
-Put these in your Knime runtime workspace.

-Then start or restart Knime.
+The samples and data will appear in your LOCAL folder.

 ## LICENCE